Class-of-MMH/Project150/README.md

 Title: Bird killing Game

-Overview The Bird Killer Game is a console-based adventure developed in C++, combining entertainment and programming practice.
+Overview: The Bird Killer Game is a console-based adventure developed in C++, combining entertainment and programming practice.
 Players take on the role of a skilled bird hunter with the objective of eliminating various bird species while navigating through challenging levels.